LujainAb/IndeedWebsite/README.md

 -----
 ## Introduction

-Indeed is a recruitment website that connects employers with job seekers, It's easy to post a job from the employer and the same with the job application from the job seeker.
-It's my first web project, so it has basic CRUD functionalities
+Indeed is a recruitment website that connects employers with job seekers, It's easy to post a job from the employer and the same with the job application from the job seeker, It's my first web project, so it's not really complete.

 -----
 ## Preview